-Urban and Community Forestry Awards
+Urban Forestry Stewardship Awards

 The Washington Community Forestry Council would like to recognize exceptional leadership, creativity, cooperation and stewardship toward the goals of urban and community forestry in Washington.
 We encourage nominations for individuals, as well as organizations, community groups, and businesses.
 Efforts that are voluntary or above and beyond typical job duties and expectations, show leadership, or are highly innovative will receive priority in our review of nominations.
 For more information and to find the nomination form, follow this link (*Please note - for best results please save this form prior to filling it out.)

 The council’s bylaws call for 15 to 21 members to be appointed by the Commissioner of Public Lands.
 Council membership is open to any organization, society, association, business, public agency, group, professional, or citizen with an interest in community and urban forestry.

 (view board members - 25KB PDF)

 The council’s bylaws also call for representation by individuals from various professional backgrounds, training, interests, and expertise:

 - Urban forest managers or municipal arborists